 |---|---|---|---|

-POST /v3/search-tweets | Keyword search across the full archive with all X search operators including since:, until:, from:, min_faves: | next_cursor | ~20 tweets |
+POST /v3/search-tweets | Keyword search across the full archive with X search operators including since:, until:, from:, min_faves: | next_cursor | ~20 tweets |

-POST /v3/user-tweets | A user's complete posting history in reverse chronological order | next_cursor | ~20 tweets |
+POST /v3/user-tweets | One user's complete posting history, newest to oldest | next_cursor | ~20 tweets |

 curl -X POST https://api.sorsa.io/v3/search-tweets \